YtvwlD/miniarg/README.md

 A minimal argument parser, with support for no-std and no-alloc

-Only cmdlines in the form of `program -foo value -bar value` are supported.
+It mostly supports cmdlines in the form of `program -foo value -bar value`.
+That means:

+* values are strings
-(That means: values are strings, keys start with a single dash, keys can occur multiple times.)
+* keys start with a single dash
+* keys can occur multiple times

+The last parameter can also be just a key without a value.
+(This can be useful for `-help`.)

 ## Usage